 Good health means we can live to the full and reduce our risk of diseases such as diabetes and heart disease as we grow older.
 What we eat throughout life is important in achieving good health – here are some simple guidelines to help you.

-Eating a variety of foods in suitable amounts from all four food groups, will go a long way towards meeting your daily nutritional needs.
+Eating a variety of foods in suitable amounts from all four food groups will go a long way towards meeting your daily nutritional needs.
+This info is based on the Ministry of Health’s recommendations.
 Which foods and how much is explained below: